Compliance

 8Minutes to read

-FocusImprove contractor coordination and control without adding more manual repair work.
+FocusImprove control execution and audit readiness without adding more manual repair work.

-OutcomeMake contractor safety workflows in oil and gas easier for site supervisors, contractors, and compliance teams to govern day to day.
+OutcomeMake contractor safety workflows in oil and gas easier for HSE managers, compliance leads, and site supervisors to govern with clearer ownership, better evidence, and fewer avoidable handoffs.

 Executive perspective